leric2/GROMORA-harmo/documentation/calibrationTool.md

 #### dateTime

 A matlab structure datetime.
-Defined with timeZone
+Defined with timeZone !
+Mandatory

 ---